Minnesota vs. Illinois NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Minnesota has combined with its opponents to put up more than 44 points in five of eight games this season.
+- Minnesota and its opponents have gone over the current 44-point total in five of eight games (62.5%) this season.

 - The 42.2 combined points per game that these two squads have allowed this season are 1.8 fewer than the 44 over/under in this contest.

-- The Golden Gophers and their opponents have scored an average of 51.5 points per game in 2021, 7.5 more than Saturday's total.
+- Golden Gophers games this season feature an average total of 51.5 points, a number 7.5 points higher than Saturday's over/under.

-- The 51.3 PPG average total in Fighting Illini games this season is 7.3 points more than this game's over/under.
+- In 2021, games involving the Fighting Illini have averaged a total of 51.3 points, 7.3 more than the set over/under in this contest.

 Minnesota Stats and Trends

-- In Minnesota's eight games this year, it has five wins against the spread.
+- Minnesota has five wins against the spread in eight games this season.

 - The Golden Gophers have yet to cover the spread this season when favored by 14.5 points or more.

-- Minnesota is 4-2 against the spread and 5-1 overall this season when the team records more than 23.3 points.
+- Minnesota is 4-2 against the spread and 5-1 overall in games when it scores more than 23.3 points.

 - When Minnesota picks up more than 401.1 yards, the team is 3-1 against the spread and 3-1 overall.